 Adolescent Health Awareness Program

-Adolescents, at 1.54 billion, are 1/5th of the world’s population.
-85% of the adolescent population live in developing nations.
-In India, adolescents contribute to 23% of the total population, which is 243 million adolescents.
-This represents a huge opportunity that can transform the social and economic fortunes of the country.
-To enable adolescents to fulfil their potential, substantial investments must be made in education, health, development and other areas.
+Adolescents, at 1.54 Billion, make up 1/5th of the world’s population.
+In India, adolescents contribute to 23% of the total population – coming up to be about 243 million adolescents.
+As we can see, adolescents represent a huge fraction of society and they have the power to transform the social and economic future of our country.
+To enable them to fulfill their potential, substantial investments must be made in their education, health and overall development.

 The Adolescent Health Awareness Program (AHP), takes inspiration from the Rashtriya Kishore Swasthya Karyakram (RKSK).
 RKSK is a health program launched by the Ministry of Health & Family Welfare for adolescents, in the age group of 10-19 years, which target adolescent nutrition, reproductive health and substance abuse.
 The key principle of this program is adolescent participation and leadership, inclusion, and gender equity.
 The program envisions to enable adolescents in India to realize their full potential by making informed and responsible decisions related to their health and well-being.
 The RKSK will comprehensively address the health needs of the 243 million adolescents of India.
 The key format in the way the program is implemented is community-based interventions through peer educators.

 We identified five key areas in which students needed to be educated.
 They are:

 The Adolescent Health Program will be implemented in the districts of Gautam Budh Nagar in Uttar Pradesh and RamNagara in Karnataka.